anshul1204/anshul1204-capstoneproject-MAT496/README.md

 [DONE] Step 3: Defining Structured Data Models for Itinerary Planning
 This step introduces the Pydantic models that control and validate the format of the itinerary data.

-[TO-DO] Step 4: Initialising the AI Model for Travel Reasoning
+[DONE] Step 4: Initialising the AI Model for Travel Reasoning
 This step loads and configures the AI model that will analyse and generate the trip itinerary.

 [TO-DO] Step 5: Utility Logic for Checking and Cleaning Travel Data